ddevault/TrueCraft/README.md

 A completely
 [clean-room](https://en.wikipedia.org/wiki/Clean_room_design) implementation of
 Minecraft beta 1.7.3 (circa September 2011).
 No decompiled code has been used in the development of this software.
+This is an **implementation** - not a clone.
+TrueCraft is compatible with Minecraft beta 1.7.3 clients and servers.

 ![](https://a.pomf.se/vebvrs.png)